starius/ScPrime/doc/Consensus.md

 keys and only two required signatures, then only two signatures can be included into the transaction.

-Siacoin Inputs
+SiaPrimecoin Inputs
 --------------

 Each input spends an output.
 The output being spent must exist in the consensus set.
-The 'value' field of the output indicates how many siacoins must be used in the outputs of the transaction.
-Valid outputs are miner fees, siacoin outputs, and contract payouts.
+The 'value' field of the output indicates how many siaprimecoins must be used in the outputs of the transaction.
+Valid outputs are miner fees, siaprimecoin outputs, and contract payouts.

-Siacoin Outputs
+SiaPrimecoin Outputs
 ---------------

-Siacoin outputs contain a value and an unlock hash (also called a coin address).
+Siaprimecoin outputs contain a value and an unlock hash (also called a coin address).
 The unlock hash is the Merkle root of the spend conditions that must be met to spend the output.